DevCycleHQ/js-sdks/examples/nodejs-cloud/typescript/README.md

-# DevCycle NodeJS Server SDK - Typescript Example App
+# DevCycle NodeJS Cloud Server SDK - Typescript Example App

-Example app for using the DevCycle NodeJS Server SDK with nodejs and typescript.
+Example app for using the DevCycle NodeJS Server SDK with nodeJS and typescript.

 ### Build and Run